 As part of Secret Path Week, DWF hosted 14 special DWF LIVE events for a week of interactive learning.
 Legacy Schools heard from leading Indigenous artists, singers, authors, filmmakers, legal experts, and more, and we even had classes join our streams so students could engage directly with the speakers and share their thoughts with the general audience.

 In case you missed it, you can watch all the Secret Path Week DWF LIVE sessions here.

 We have more DWF LIVE events coming up, so stay tuned for more information!

 We received many reconciliACTIONs throughout Secret Path Week, here’s a look at a few that were sent in!
 If you took part in a reconciliACTION, don’t forget to tell us about it!
 You can submit it here.

 Girl Guides Quebec ran a “Do Something” Challenge.
-Members, ages 9 through 17, came up with reconciliACTIONs they could take throughout October.
+Members, ages 9 through 17, came up with reconciliACTIONs they could take throughout Octobre.
 In groups, they co-signed great ideas that they endorsed on large posters and came up with their own initiatives.
-Some of their great ideas included reading Secret Path and works of Indigenous authors, planning meetings to explore the impact of residential schools, and becoming better informed on issues affecting Indigenous communities.
+Some of their great ideas included reading Chemin secret and works of Indigenous authors, planning meetings to explore the impact of residential schools, and becoming better informed on issues affecting Indigenous communities.

 The Indigenous studies class (grades 10/11/12) at Salisbury Composite High School in Sherwood Park, AB participated in Secret Path Week by reading about Chanie’s story, learning the true history of residential schools, and sharing what they learned with friends, family, and community.
 In addition to completing a Walk for Wenjack, they also learned how to one-needle bead and have been working on beading DWF buttons!